|JS9: astronomical image display right in your browser|

 JS9 is distributed under the terms of The MIT License.

 Contact: Eric Mandel, Harvard-Smithsonian Center for Astrophysics

 The current JS9 source tar file is available below.
 This will allow you to display FITS images (drag-and-drop and URL-based access) with all essential functionality, including browser-based plugins.

 The pyjs9 Python interface supports the JS9 Public API and a short-cut command interface, communicating with JS9 through the back-end Node helper.

 To run the demo pages at your site, download the data tar file.

-To configure a back-end Node helper (for server-side analysis and external control), you also will need to install the cfitsio library or the funtools package.
+To configure a back-end Node helper (for server-side analysis and external control), you also will need to install the cfitsio library.

 JS9 and pyjs9 also are available on GitHub, where the repositories contain the very latest bug fixes and enhancements: